What is a Pivot Table?

 (I would highly recommend that you go over the tutorial videos in the order they appear - starting from the top downwards, because every video is advancing a step further the concept taught in the former one).

-The “Pivot table” might be the most powerful and efficient feature of Microsoft Excel 2007.
+What is a pivot table?
+Well, it might be just the most powerful and efficient feature of Microsoft Excel.

-With it you can summarize a table’s data by its different fields (the table’s columns), and to easily make all the desired intersections between them.
+With it you can summarize a table’s data by its different fields (its columns), and to easily make all the desired intersections between them.

 For example, if you are given a table of company employees with the following fields: